MichaelV3T3R/REPO_modspack/plugins/README.md

 There's only one such mod in this folder:
 - `SharedUpgradesPlus.dll`

-All others must be installed by **all players**, or you won't be able to play in the same lobby!
+All others must be installed by **all players**, if you won't be able to play in the same lobby!

 ---